-Skis & Boots or Snowboard & Boots
+Skis & boots or snowboard & boots

-Neck Gaiter (for cold or stormy days)
+Neck gaiter for cold or stormy days

 Because Mammoth is located at a high elevation, weather conditions can vary in a short period of time and the sun can be harmful to your skin and body if you're not prepared.
 Layering is the best way to maximize your comfort if/when the weather shifts.

 Avoid cotton fabrics, as they retain moisture from snow and perspiration.
 Start with a moisture-wicking inner layer (such as wool or silk) and add an insulating middle piece (such as a fleece, sweater or vest).
-Top off with a wind and water resistant shell layer to protect you from the elements.
+Top off with a wind and water-resistant shell layer to protect you from the elements.

 High altitude means less atmosphere to filter the sun.
 Be sure to apply sunscreen at least 30 minutes prior to hitting the slopes, then re-apply every 2–3 hours.
 Drink 10–16 ounces of fluid before hitting the slopes, and continue replenishing throughout the day.
 Focus on water and carbohydrate-replacing drinks.
 Modify caffeine and alcohol intake.
 Don’t forget to give yourself enough time and energy to last throughout the day.
 Visit our Safety & Conduct page for more information.